matherceg/polkadot-wiki/docs/maintain-guides-validator-payout.md

 will result in a higher return than running a single validator.

 For the following example, assume you have 18 DOTs to stake.
 For simplicity's sake, we will ignore nominators.
-Running a single validator, as in the example above, would net you 2 DOTs in this era.
+Running a single validator (`vN=1`), as in the example above, would net you 2 DOTs in this era.

 ```
 Validator Set Size (v): 4